Design Learning Assessment

 Submit evidence of an assessment measuring and testing knowledge or skills aligned with the course goals, objectives, outcomes, and instructional strategies.

-- Examples: eLearning Project Proposal (EDCI 569), EDCI 572 Design Document #3 or Final Project, EDCI 588 Final Project, LDAs (EDCI 575), artifacts (design, performance, workplace, educational, other) meeting the above criteria.
+- Examples: eLearning Project Proposal (EDCI 569 if taken prior to Spring 2021), EDCI 572 Design Document #3 or Final Project, EDCI 588 Final Project, LDAs (EDCI 575), artifacts (design, performance, workplace, educational, other) meeting the above criteria.

 For the challenge “Ensure that assessment is aligned with instructional goals, anticipated learning outcomes, and instructional strategies,” I have chosen to submit my EDCI 569 eLearning project proposal.